slashmili/ex_syslogger/README.md

 format({atom, atom} | [Logger.Formatter.pattern | binary], Logger.level, Logger.message, Logger.Formatter.time, Keyword.t, [atom]) :: IO.chardata
 ```

-To add the custom formatter you will need to set the `formatter` property on the configuration as exemplified above with `ExSyslog.JsonFormatter`
+To add the custom formatter you will need to set the `formatter` property on the configuration as exemplified above with `ExSyslogger.JsonFormatter`

 ## Try it